Apodini/Apodini/Documentation/AdditionalFunctionality/PushNotifications.md

 ## Unsolicited Push Notifications

 Events can trigger the sending of push notifications.
-This builds on top of `Component`s and follows the same approach as **[Service-Side Stream Component](../ComponentTypes/ServiceSideStream.md)** with `ObservableObject`s. `Component`s subscribe to `ObservableObject`s that are exposed to the environment.
+This builds on top of `Component`s and follows the same approach as **[Service-Side Stream Components](../ComponentTypes/ServiceSideStream.md)** with `ObservableObject`s. `Component`s subscribe to `ObservableObject`s that are exposed to the environment.
 The handle method of the `Component` will be executed every time `@Published` properties of the `ObservableObject` change. `ObservableObject`s also can be scheduled as **[CronJobs](./CronJob.md)**.

-The following example shows a _WeatherService_ as a `CronJob` that fetches every day the weather and publishes it to its subscribers using the `@Published` property wrapper.
+The following example shows a _WeatherService_ as a `CronJob` that fetches the weather every day and publishes it to its subscribers using the `@Published` property wrapper.
 The _AlertComponent_ listens to changes of the _WeatherService_ and sends out push notification based on the current weather.
 Every `Device` with the **subscription** _weatherSubscription_ will receive this push notification.

 ```swift
 struct WeatherService: ObservedObject {